mikeprivette/awesome-sec-challenges/README.md

 ### CTF Platforms

-*This is a list of platforms that let you organize, host, and participate in competitive CTF events.*
+*This is a list of platforms that let you organize, host, and participate in competitive CTF events or platforms that let you do gamified security challenges*

 - [Facebook CTF](https://github.com/facebookarchive/fbctf) - A CTF platform by Facebook to host Jeopardy and “King of the Hill” style Capture the Flag competitions.
+- [TryHackMe](https://tryhackme.com/) - An online CTF platform that teaches you about hacking and pentesting by way of gamified challenges.

 ### Traditional